A

 The

-through the valley.
-The accompanying snow was quickly being formed into
+the valley.
+The accompanying snow was quickly being formed into high drifts.

 Within moments all ears were tuned in.

-watching Matthew Cuthbert, who was dressed in his best suit of clothes
+Matthew Cuthbert, who was dressed in his best suit of clothes and white collar,

-showed just how nosey Rachel Lynde was.
-Of course the first thing she
+just how nosey Rachel Lynde was.
+Of course the first thing she spotted was

-spotted was the table set for three, which really sparked her
+the table set for three, which really sparked her curiosity, especially since

-Matthew had gone to the Bright River train station to pick up a little
+had gone to the Bright River train station to pick up a little boy from an

-to her with tears in my eyes as I thought how terrible it would be to
+her with tears in my eyes as I thought how terrible it would be to not have

-not have a mother.
-I wondered what it was like for poor Anne to live in
+a mother.
+I wondered what it was like for poor Anne to live in an orphanage

 I asked Mum, “Are there orphanages in New Brunswick?”